 Distinguishing vasovagal episodes from anaphylaxis reactions following immunisation

-Immunisation providers must be able to distinguish between a vasovagal episode (fainting), convulsions and anaphylaxis.
+Immunisation providers must be able to distinguish between a vasovagal episode (faint), convulsion and anaphylaxis.

 Sudden loss of consciousness in young children should be presumed to be an anaphylaxis, particularly if a strong central pulse is absent.
-A strong central pulse (for example, carotid) persists during a vasovagal episode or convulsion.
+A strong central pulse (carotid) persists during a vasovagal episode or convulsion.

-For a printable version, download the Vasovagal episode or Anaphylaxis chart (PDF 62KB).
+For a printable version, download the Vasovagal Episode or Anaphylaxis chart (PDF 261KB).

 |Onset||Immediate, usually within minutes of, or during, receiving the vaccine||Usually within 15 minutes but can occur within hours of receiving the vaccine|